-To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To prevent bodily injury or death from the unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat.

 - 1. Lower the header to the ground. - 2.
 Shut down the combine and remove the key from the ignition. - 3.
 Open left endshield (A).
-For instructions, refer to 3.3.1 Opening Left Endshield, page 25. - 4.
+For instructions, refer to 3.3.1 Opening Left Endshield, page 23. - 4.
 Remove the right endshield.
-For instructions, refer to 3.3.5 Removing Right Endshield, page 30.
+For instructions, refer to 3.3.5 Removing Right Endshield, page 28.

-- 5. Loosen two bolts (A) on auger upstops (B) at the left side of header. - 6.
+- 5. Loosen two bolts (A) on auger upstops (B) on the left side of header. - 6.
 Slide stops (C) upwards.

-The height of the stop determines the float range of the auger. - 7.
-Tighten bolts (A).
+The height of the stop determines the float range of the auger.

+7. Tighten bolts (A).